Financial economics: Uncertainty

+under an SDF framework.
+Further, due to the relative flexibility and mathematical tractability of this approach - outlined above - SDF is often employed more generally.

 Extensions

 More recent work further generalizes and extends these models.
 As regards asset pricing, developments in equilibrium-based pricing are discussed under "Portfolio theory" below, while "Derivative pricing" relates to risk-neutral, i.e. arbitrage-free, pricing.
 As regards the use of capital, "Corporate finance theory" relates, mainly, to the application of these models.